Having an organized kitchen is at the top of the list for most of our clients.

 Amazon CEO Jeff Bezos letter to shareholders this year hit the nail squarely on the head when he wrote that the primary reason for businesses to be obsessively customer focused is that

-“customers are always beautifully, wonderfully dissatisfied, even when they report being happy and business is great.
+“Customers are always beautifully, wonderfully dissatisfied, even when they report being happy and business is great.
 Even when they don’t yet know it, customers want something better, and your desire to delight customer will drive you to invent on their behalf.”

-When we invent on the behalf of our customers, we accomplish our primary goal of exceeding your expectations.
+When we invent on behalf of our customers, we accomplish our primary goal of exceeding your expectations.
 And, we also have learned that regardless of the brilliance and innovativeness of our designs, our customers need, want and deserve better.
 That’s why the design of a new kitchen or bath is never truly completed.
 There are always small and incremental improvements to enhance what already exists.
 Everyone wants an organized kitchen with places to store equipment, supplies, utensils or just about anything else that lives in your kitchen.

 Don’t Settle for Less!

 A well-designed kitchen is an organized kitchen.
 You should expect your kitchen designer to present creative options to maximize the look, feel and functionality of your kitchen space.
 A technique we often use in our showroom is not to settle for the standard offerings from our manufacturer partners.
 A recent example was a client who had a smaller space.
 To help maximize the storage capacity for the new kitchen, we recommended counter-depth upper cabinets.
 For this project, we knew that the client would not be happy with the standard 12- to 15-inch upper depth cabinets.
 Instead, we specified 24-inch deep upper cabinets and 24-inch lower cabinets paired with a 25-inch countertop.